top of page

 TWO True Stories of Light amid the Darkness of the Holocaust: Book Recommendations!

 From a teenager living in Poland with her younger sister to two spinster sisters living in Holland, these remarkable women courageously bring light to the darkness.
-Amid fear of persecution, discovery and even death, all four use their own talents and compassion for others to hid Jews during Nazi-occupation.
+Amid fear of persecution, discovery and even death, The Light in Hidden Places and The Hiding Place display their compassion for others during Nazi-occupation.

 Both memoirs paint the beautiful stories of heroes helping others survive during horrible times of hate and suffering.
 Discussion questions included for both!